zzyAnna/RAGEN/README.md

 ### Create data

-On the [Gym-Sokoban](https://github.com/mpSchrader/gym-sokoban) task, We create 10k data for training and run for <=1 epoch.
+On the [Gym-Sokoban](https://github.com/mpSchrader/gym-sokoban) task, We create 10k first-round-observation data for training and run for <=1 epoch.
 ```bash
 # sokoban env settings. will determine game difficulty
 # it's normal to see some SOKOBAN errors, but the data will be created and it's fine